 Eddie Murphy was already a face to watch after his dynamic presence on Saturday Night Live and a pair of films (48 HRS and Trading Places) that partnered him with more established stars.
-Then came Beverly Hills Cop, putting Murphy front and center in the spotlight for the first time and turning into a monster hit in the process.
+Then came Beverly Hills Cop, putting Murphy front and center for the first time and turning into a monster hit in the process.
 It’s absolute 80s fluff, but director Martin Brest gives it some flash, and Murphy’s ability to hold the screen is incredible.
 It opened today in 1984.

 Speaking of star-making turns today also saw the release of The Blue Angel, Joseph von Sternberg’s classic about a German professor who becomes obsessed with a local cabaret singer, played by Marlene Dietrich.
 It’s notable mainly for turning Dietrich into an international sensation, as well as being the first feature-length sound film to come out of Germany.
 (It also gave us the raw materials for Madeline Kahn’s pitch-perfect send-up in Blazing Saddles.)
 It opened in the United States today in 1930.